 6. Personnel structure

-The office is staffed by two three-quarter-time employees.
+The office is staffed by four employees.

 7./8.
 Origin and appropriation of funds

 The origin and appropriation of the funds of the Rudolf Augstein Foundation are shown in the statement of revenue and expenses.
 Additional information can be found in the balance sheet and in the graph of the appropriation of funds by each funding area.

 Independent auditors regularly check the proper preparation of the annual financial statements.
 The foundation’s proof of asset, including the underlying accounting, was last checked and certified for the year 2022.